ASyed2106/Object-Oriented-Programming/Slide.md

 ***OOP focuses on HOW to manipulate the data of the object rather than the logic required to manipulate them***

-RECALL THAT AN OBJECT IS AN INSTANCE
+AN OBJECT IS AN INSTANCE
 Instance → an instance is a specific realization of any object.
 An object may be different in several ways, and each realized variation of that object is an instance.
 The creation of a realized instance is called instantiation.

 Object’s Data → called: attributes